-Al-Ateeqi also does a good job of showing the misconceptions that have come about from “The Secret” and one of the major misconceptions is the belief that we are all God, that because we are energy, we have always and will always be, that if we do “die” we will simply be taken into a new form and will not be judged.
-This is a severe misconception and the reason why many things that are said in the original, “The Secret” does not make sense for many people.
-Al-Ateeqi again, shows from the Islamic point of view, along with using many different sources about these misconceptions and what we can do to right it.
+Al-Ateeqi also does a good job of showing the misconceptions that have come about from “The Secret,” and one of the major misconceptions is the belief that we are all God, and that because we are energy, we have always been, and will always be – and that if we do “die,” we will simply be taken into a new form and not be judged.
+This is a severe misconception, and the reason why many things that are said in the original “Secret” do not make sense for many people.
+Al-Ateeqi again shows from the Islamic point of view, also using many different sources about these misconceptions, what we can do to right them.

 I also liked Al-Ateeqi’s discussion in the book about destiny, free will, and invocation.
 He states that it is our choices which we make (our free will) react with what is already destined for us.
 Invocation, or prayers, help us to change a part of what is already destined if it is something that is good for us according to Allah.
 However, since Allah already knows our pasts, presents, and futures simultaneously, which is beyond our own comprehension, we must rely on our faith, and not worry about it.
 It helped me to understand that the things we desire, visualize, and act upon all occur in the time that is destined for us, and that one should not to worry about the timing, but only just enjoy the moment, be happy, and make good choices in life that help us rather than hurt us.